ArturoDent/read-only-non-workspace/README.md

 * 0.2.0 Fix ignoring setting on onDidChangeActiveTextEditor.
 &emsp;&emsp; Ignore git and output schemes.

 * 0.3.0 Add a toggle read-only StatusBarItem and associated setting.
 * 0.3.2 Switched sbItem text.
 Added icons contribution.
 * 0.3.3 Fix handling of empty workspaces (possibly multiple editor groups with no tabs open).
+* 0.3.4 Added option to not show text on the Status Bar button (icon only), thanks to [@ssstain](https://github.com/ssstain).
+* 0.3.5 Reduce calls to getSettings() by exporting the `isStatusBarIconOnly` setting.